Sven Salumaa

-Sven Salumaa (born on October 21, 1966) is a former professional tour tennis player who mostly played tour tennis in doubles.
+Sven Salumaa (born October 21, 1966) is a former professional tour tennis player who mostly played tour tennis in doubles.

 Tour career

 Salumaa was born in Huntington, New York to Eduard and Tamara Salumaa who were immigrants from Estonia.

 During Salumaa's tennis career he won one doubles title and achieved a career-high doubles ranking of world No. 25 in 1992.
 In 1990, he made the semi-finals in doubles at the US Open (tennis) with Brian Garrow, losing in five sets to the eventual champions, Pieter Aldrich and Danie Visser.

 College tennis

 At Indiana University, Sven made the All-Big Ten tennis team in 1986, 1987 and 1988 and holds the all-time career singles wins record at 108.
 He graduated in 1989 with a Bachelor of Science in Business.

 Post tennis career

 Salumaa continued his education in 1998, and graduated summa cum laude with a Master of Business Administration (MBA) from California State University, San Bernardino.

 After retiring, Salumaa opened up a music recording studio in Bloomington, Indiana where he went to college at Indiana University before his professional tennis career.
 There he recorded local bands such as Hipmotize and the debut album of Big Bob's Farm.